Former President Barack Obama To Hold Drive-in Car Rally At South Philly Sports Complex For Biden Campaign

+With just two weeks until Election Day, President Donald Trump and former Vice President Biden are racing toward the finish line with a flurry of rallies.

+On Wednesday, Obama will make his first in-person campaign appearance, stumping for the Biden-Harris ticket in Philadelphia.

-The main event will be a drive-in car rally at the sports complex in South Philadelphia, featuring Obama and a large contingent of invited Democrats.
+He’s expected to make a personal appeal to voters during a drive-in rally at the sports complex in South Philly.

-Obama’s main focus will be on engaging Black male voters, which the campaign believes is critical to securing local victory over President Donald Trump.

-On the same day, the campaign plans to release targeted advertising to this specific audience.
+“He knows what motivates Joe, what inspires him, why he’s running for office, to bring our country together, to make sure we build back better than we were before, and I don’t think there’s anybody in a better position to view his point and to speak on behalf of Joe Biden and Kamala Harris than President Obama,” said Valerie Jarrett, Obama’s former senior adviser.

+Jarrett spoke about the importance of winning the battleground state of Pennsylvania, a state seeing a record 9 million voter registrations and a steady flow of mail-in ballots.

 While there have been targeted invitations to the sports complex event, it will not be public due to COVID-19 restrictions.